- The Fiscal

 - What You

 Every month the U.S. Treasury releases data on the federal budget, including the current deficit.
-However, Treasury’s data for December 2018 were delayed due to a partial shutdown of the federal government.
-As a result, this page was updated using an estimate from the Congressional Budget Office.
-The following contains budget data for December 2018, which was the third month of fiscal year 2019.
+The following contains budget data for December 2019, which was the third month of fiscal year (FY) 2020.